‘The Last Nomad’: Somali refugee, soccer mom, and everything in between

 Labels can make things easier to understand – and also oversimplify them.
 In her memoir, Shugri Said Salh strives to paint a fuller picture of growing up in Somalia, documenting the good alongside the bad.

 “Yes, I was a refugee,” she says.
 “But I also had a whole other life.
 I am not only that.
-I am more that.
+I am more than that.
 I am a big story.”

 Ms. Salh’s memoir, “The Last Nomad: Coming of Age in the Somali Desert,” is all about big stories, from the tales her grandmother told around the fire each night to Ms. Salh’s experience with female genital mutilation.
 She doesn’t shy away from her hardships, including her eventual displacement as a refugee, but she doesn’t let them dominate the book, either.
 Her mission wasn’t to write about tragedy, but rather about her life, and all its complexities and contradictions.